-As shown in figure 1, the OS of patients in IRGPI low risk group was significantly better than that in IRGPI high group in the training set (HR=0.482, 95% CI: 0.4112-0.565, P<0.0001) and test set (HR=0.6699, 95% CI: 0.5798-0.7739).
-Moreover, univariate and multivariable analysis further confirmed that OS of IRGPI low risk group was significantly better than that of IRGPI high risk group (supplementary table 4).
+As shown in figure 1, the OS of patients in the IRGPI low risk group was significantly better than that in the IRGPI high risk group in the training set (HR=0.482, 95% CI: 0.4112-0.565, P<0.0001) and test set (HR=0.6699, 95% CI: 0.5798-0.7739).
+Moreover, univariate and multivariable analysis further confirmed that OS of the IRGPI low risk group was significantly better than that of the IRGPI high risk group (supplementary table 4).
 Owing to the fact that some microarray studies classified OC into early stage, advanced stage, low grade and high grade, and some studies classified OC into stage Ⅰ-Ⅳ, and grade 1-3, we evaluated the prognostic value of IRGPI in early stage, advanced stage, low grade, and high grade in the training set and test set.
-As shown in figure 2 and supplementary figure 2, patients with early OC, advanced OC, low grade OC and high grade OC in IRGPI low risk group had better OS compared with those in IRGPI high risk group in the training set.
-Meanwhile, as shown in figure 2 and supplementary figure 3, patients with advanced OC, low grade OC, high grade OC in IRGPI low risk group were demonstrated to have better compared with those in IRGPI high risk group in the test set.
+As shown in figure 2 and supplementary figure 2, patients with early OC, advanced OC, low grade OC and high grade OC in the IRGPI low risk group had better OS compared with those in the IRGPI high risk group in the training set.
+Meanwhile, as shown in figure 2 and supplementary figure 3, patients with advanced OC, low grade OC, high grade OC in the IRGPI low risk group were demonstrated to have better OS compared with those in IRGPI high risk group in the test set.

 Functional analysis of IRGs

 To get a preliminary understanding of the IRGs, GO analysis and KEGG pathway analysis were conducted.
 As shown in supplementary table 5, IRGs were enriched in GO terms related with proteometabolism, cell proliferation and signal transduction.
 KEGG analysis suggested that IRGs were mostly enriched in some well-known cancer related pathways including TGF-β, NF-κB and MARK signaling pathways.
-Protein-protein interaction network analysis suggested that PSMC6, BDNF, JAK2, LYN, PSMD4, CX3CR1, IGF1, PSMC5, TGFB2, and VCAM1were at the hub of the network (supplementary figure 4).
+Protein-protein interaction network analysis suggested that PSMC6, BDNF, JAK2, LYN, PSMD4, CX3CR1, IGF1, PSMC5, TGFB2, and VCAM1 (those genes interacted with no less three other genes) were at the hub of the network (supplementary figure 4).

 Construction of ICPI and its prognostic role

-As mentioned above, we constructed a ICPI by integrating the IRGPI and clinical features using the following formula: ICPI= age × 0.02421 + ×0.16979 + IRGPI score × 1.55408.
+As mentioned above, we constructed an ICPI by integrating the IRGPI and clinical features using the following formula: ICPI= age × 0.02421 + stage ×0.16979 + IRGPI score × 1.55408.
 Patients in the training set and test set were also classified into ICPI high risk group and ICPI low risk group based on the cutoff of 4.555 (supplementary figure 5A).
-Supplementary figure suggested that the ICPI had higher separation thn IRGPI alone in the test set.
+Supplementary figure 5B suggested that the ICPI had higher separation ability than IRGPI alone in the test set.
 Next, we compared the prognostic performance of the IRGPI and ICPI with C-index.
-As shown figure 3A, the C-indexes for ICPI were significantly higher than those for IRGPI in the training set (C-indexIRGPI=0.62 vs C-indexICPI=0.67, P<0.0001) and test set (indexIRGPI=0.60 vs C-indexICPI=0.66, P<0.0001).
+As shown figure 3A, the C-indexes for ICPI were significantly higher than those for IRGPI in the training set (C-indexIRGPI=0.62 vs C-indexICPI=0.67, P<0.0001) and test set (C-indexIRGPI=0.60 vs C-indexICPI=0.66, P<0.0001).
 Finally, the performance of IRGP was also compared with other prognostic signatures in OC.
-As shown in figure 3B, the prognostic performance of IRGPI were significantly better than that of 10-gene signature (C-index: 0.63 vs 0.56, P=0.003), 11gene signature (C-index: 0.63 vs 0.59, P=0.04), and 4gene signature (C-index: 0.63 vs 0.53, P<0.0001) in the TCGA ovarian cancer cohort.
+As shown in figure 3B, the prognostic performance of IRGPI were significantly better than that of 10-gene signature (C-index: 0.63 vs 0.56, P=0.003), 11-gene signature (C-index: 0.63 vs 0.59, P=0.04), and 4-gene signature (C-index: 0.63 vs 0.53, P<0.0001) in the TCGA ovarian cancer cohort.

 Development and validation of ICPI related nomogram for OS